reactabular/reactabular/packages/reactabular-tree/README.md

 import React from 'react';
 import cloneDeep from 'lodash/cloneDeep';
 import { compose } from 'redux';
-import {
-  Table, search, Search, sort, resolve
-} from 'reactabular';
+import { Table, resolve } from 'reactabular';
 import * as tree from 'reactabular-tree';
 import VisibilityToggles from 'reactabular-visibility-toggles';
+import * as search from 'searchtabular';
+import * as sort from 'sortabular';

 import {
   generateParents, generateRows